AlbNor87/JS-Memory/README.md

 # Teenage Mutant Ninja Turtles Memory Game

-### This game is written entirely in html, css and javascript.
+#### This game is written entirely in html, css and javascript!

 ## Installation
-- Simply download the repository from GitHub: https://github.com/AlbNor87/JS-Memory
+- Simply clone or download the repository from GitHub: https://github.com/AlbNor87/JS-Memory
 - Open the folder and find the index.html file
-- Open it in your favourite browser and enjoy!
+- Open that file in your favourite browser and enjoy the game!

 If you don't want to download the game but still want to play it follow the link bellow: http://www.albertnorberg.com/memory